openaudioserver/library/README.md

     const Library = require('@openaudioserver/library')

-In NodeJS the module names and paths are specified using arrays:
+In NodeJS you specify modules and paths using a string or arrays:

+    await Library.scan('/path/to/files')
+    await Library.scan('@openaudioserver/library-music', '/path/to/music')
     await Library.scan([
         '@openaudioserver/library-music'
     ], [
       '/path/to/music'
     ])

-Load the library:
+Load your library by passing the same parameters that built it:

+    await Library.load('/path/to/files')
+    await Library.load('@openaudioserver/library-music', '/path/to/music')
     await Library.load([
         '@openaudioserver/library-music'
     ], [